Bangarmau

-Bangarmau is a big city with Tehsil Bangarmau (earlier in Safipur), in the Unnao district, Uttar Pradesh, India.
+Bangarmau is a tehsil and a municipal board in Unnao district in the state of Uttar Pradesh, India.
 It is located on high ground overlooking the left bank of the Kalyani river, about 50 km northwest of Unnao and 22 km northwest of Safipur.
-Roads fan out in all directions from Bangarmau, including the main Unnao-Hardoi road that passes through town.
+Roads fan out in all directions from Bangarmau, including the main Unnao-Hardoi road SH38 that passes through town.
 Major commodities produced here include wheat flour, rice, and pulses.
 As of 2011, the population of Bangarmau is 44,204, in 7,600 households.

-Bangarmau is a central point for local agricultural trade that serves as the main market for the nearby villages.
-It is connected to Delhi via the Agra Lucknow Expressway (475 km), Lucknow (65 km), Kanpur (70 km) (connected with the rail line from Balamau to Kanpur), Unnao (50 km), Hardoi (65 km) and Bareilly (197 km) by highways.